RelationshipsApril 14, 20269 min read

 Should I introduce them to friends or family first?

-Many people do friends first—it's lower pressure and your partner gets to see you in your social world.
-Family can come when you're both ready for that step.
-There's no rule; do what feels right for your relationship and your dynamics.
+Many people do friends first because it is lower pressure and helps your partner see your social world.
+Family can come when you are ready for a higher-stakes step.
+Choose the path that fits your culture and your relationship.

 Tags